Best Pizza in Buenos Aires: 18 Iconic Pizzerias You Must Try (2025 Guide)

 Guerrin

-They sell 1500 pizzas per day and celebrities tend to be spotted regularly.
-They even have a “presidential room” available for private hiring.
+They sell 1500 pizzas per day, and celebrities tend to be spotted regularly.
+They even have a “presidential room” available for private hire.
 The dough is “al molde”, although crunchier than Las Cuartetas.

 • Muzzarella